-9. If that particular sound card is being displayed in the drop-down menu of Sound, then there is no issue with your Sound card and the Laptop Sound Not Working corresponds to some other spectrum of problems.
+9. If that particular sound card has displayed in the drop-down menu of Sound.
+Then there is no issue with your Sound card, and the Sound on Laptop Not Working corresponds to some other spectrum of problems.

 Method 2: Ensuring that Audio Device is enabled or not?

-2. Click on View by Large icons & choose Sound option.
+2. Then click on View by Large icons & choose the Sound option.

 3. If something like Default Device and the name of your sound card is being displayed along with the Speakers option, then it is fine.

-4. If Disabled is written alongside the Speakers option, then will have to enable it.
+4. If Disabled is written alongside the Speakers option, they will have to enable it.

-5. Right-click on it and from the drop-down options click on Enable.
+5. Afterward, right-click on it and from the drop-down options click on Enable.

 8. If by chance you do not see any of the specified options under the playback tab then right-click on the space in the sound window under the Playback tab.

 9. Then click on Show disabled devices and then the Speakers options will be visible to you.

 10. Enable it by following the steps mentioned above.